STRd6/priority_queue/main.coffee.md

 Priority Queue
 ==============

 PriorityQueue manages a queue of elements with priorities.
-Default is to return elements with the highest priority first.
+The defaul behavior is to return elements with the highest priority first.

 If `low` is set to `true` returns lowest first instead.